Food

 A long list of garden breakfast candidates

-So those were some examples from two recent mornings at our house.
-Below, in no particular order, is a list of all the garden breakfast possibilities I can think of.
+So those were some examples from two different mornings at our house.
+Below, in no particular order, are some more suggestions.

 • Growing tips of any edible plant; ones that spring to mind are pumpkin vines, zucchini/squashes, sweet potato (the tips and leaves of sweet potato vines are very nutritious), choko vines, and climbing bean or pea vines.
 My favourite is sweet leaf (Sauropus androgynus) which I mentioned in “7 Easy Substitutes for When Lettuce Won’t Grow.”